junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 16611

-> in the heading for subsection (a), as redesignated, by striking “Definition” and inserting “Definition of Spaceport”;
+> in the heading for subsection (a), as redesignated, by striking “ Definition ” and inserting “ Definition of Spaceport ”;

 | | |
 |---|---|